 There are many ways to undress your stress, but are they treating the cause or the symptoms?
 I have been a prodigious reader for decades, yet my stress levels continued to mount.
 The techniques I teach have augmented my life.
-By regularly practising these tools and techniques, my heart rate variability has improved; I enjoy the balance between the two branches of my nervous system.
+By regularly practicing these tools and techniques, my heart rate variability has improved; I enjoy the balance between the two branches of my nervous system.
 This has paid off in quantifiable and qualitative results.

 Treasure all those things that you love doing.
 Fit them into your life, if only for 5 minutes at a time.
 They help to restore you.
 Take notice how you feel.
 Are things improving?
 Staying the same?
 Worsening?

 Do you have skills to undress your stress regardless of where you are?
 Or do you have to wait until your vacation, the spa, the gym or when you have time to read?
 You don't have to wait.
 Nor should you - your health and well-being depend upon it!